 *1: Fiber Optical Transceiver

 FOT is a device used for conversion of optical signals and electrical signals in optical networks.

-Since 2002, Hamamatsu FOT is used in MOST*2 network (25/150 Mbps), an information network standard for vehicles in the EU.
+Since 2002, Hamamatsu FOT is used in the MOST*2 network (25/150 Mbps), an information network standard for vehicles in the EU.

 There are plans in the future to use optical networks for ADAS*3 networks, including for automatic braking.
-We are working to develop FOT assuming optical networks that are 1 Gbps or even 10 Gbps and faster.
+We are working to develop FOT for optical networks that are 1 Gbps or even 10 Gbps and faster.